kpssolutions52-cloud/friendly-umbrella/docs/user-guide/supplier-guide.md

 - **Products with Prices**: Shows products with default prices
 - **Private Prices**: Shows products with company-specific pricing

+#### Method 3: Search Products
+1. Use the search bar at the top of the products table
+2. Type the product name to filter
+3. Search is case-insensitive and filters in real-time
+4. Results update as you type

 ### Product Information Displayed

 The product table shows: